 The temporomandibular joint (TMJ) connects the jawbone to the skull.
-TMJ disorders often cause discomfort in the cheek, jaw, or ear areas and can affect normal jaw function.
+TMJ disorders can affect normal jaw function and are frequently intensified by stress, often causing discomfort in the cheek, jaw, or ear areas.

 TMJ conditions fall into three main categories:

-- Myofacial pain - discomfort or pain in the muscles that control jaw function (grinding teeth can result in this type of TMJ disorder)
+- Myofascial pain: Discomfort or pain in the muscles that control jaw function (grinding teeth can result in this type of TMJ disorder)

 - Soreness in the cheek or jaw area